 You should always check the manufacturer’s instructions for the proper method of testing your smoke detector and fire alarm.
 But, in general, the USFA states most battery-powered and hardwired smoke detectors can be tested in the following way:

 First, position a family member at the furthest point away from the alarm in your home.
 This can be critical to help make sure the alarm can be heard everywhere in your home.
 You may want to install extra detectors in areas where the alarm’s sound is low, muffled or weak.

 Next, press and hold the test button on the smoke detector.
 It can take a few seconds to begin, but a loud, ear-piercing siren should emanate from the smoke detector while the button is pressed.
 If the sound is weak or nonexistent, replace your batteries.

 If it has been more than six months since you last replaced the batteries (whether your detector is battery-powered or hardwired), change them now regardless of the test result, and test the new batteries one final time to help ensure proper functioning.
 You should also look at your smoke detector to make sure there’s no dust or other substance blocking its grates, which may prevent it from working even if the batteries are new.

 Installing smoke detectors and having fire alarms can be a great way to help keep your family safe, but assuming they are working may lead to a dangerous situation such as not catching a potential fire soon enough or worst.
 Taking a few minutes to check them regularly can help ensure they’re working properly.

-Safety information is important to Service Team Of Professionals Mesa since we see results of such disasters.
+Safety information is important to STOP Restoration Mesa since we see results of such disasters.
 However should disaster strike your house or business remember to call STOP at 480-818-1880 and count of us to provide quality disaster cleaning and repairs, 27/7 emergency service for water, smoke, fire, wind, bio-hazard, vandalism, and other damage repair services.
 We service Mesa, Gilbert, Chandler (AZ) and other surrounding cities.